kalleva/KallevaEmbeddedNotes/Note001_GettingStarted/README.md

 # Running simple assembly on STM32L071CBT6

-This post is heavily indebted to the wonderful series of blog posts on [bare-metal-stm32-programming-part-1-hello-arm by vivonomicon](https://vivonomicon.com/2018/04/02/bare-metal-stm32-programming-part-1-hello-arm/) definitely go and check it out I got started with baremetal stm32 from him.
+This post is heavily indebted to the wonderful series of blog posts on [bare-metal-stm32-programming-part-1-hello-arm by vivonomicon](https://vivonomicon.com/2018/04/02/bare-metal-stm32-programming-part-1-hello-arm/) definitely go and check it out.
+I got started with baremetal stm32 from him.

 My post is adapted version for my workflow on Windows.
 You can view code in [Note001_GettingStarted](https://github.com/kalleva/KallevaEmbeddedNotes/tree/master/Note001_GettingStarted)